 Pinnacol issued a \$100,000,000 surplus note on June 25, 2014.
 Before issuing this debt, the Company obtained approval from the Commissioner of the Division for the transaction and approval to classify the debt as a component of policyholders' surplus.
-Upon obtaining approval from the Commissioner of the Division on October 21, 2021, Pinnacol repurchased \$8,000,000 of its outstanding \$100,000,000 surplus note on October 28, 2021, by paying the noteholder cash consideration equal to 131% of the principal repurchased plus accrued interest.
+Upon obtaining approval from the Commissioner of the Division, Pinnacol repurchased \$8,000,000 of its outstanding surplus notes on October 28, 2021 and \$47,000,000 of its outstanding surplus notes on December 5, 2022, by paying the noteholder cash consideration equal to 131% and 108%, respectively, of the principal repurchased plus accrued interest.